cosmos/cosmos-sdk/docs/architecture/adr-073-indexer.md

 ## Abstract

-This ADR proposes the design of a built-in query indexer framework for Cosmos SDK applications that leverages `collections` and `orm` schemas to index on-chain state and events into a PostgreSQL database, or another database if applications prefer.
+This ADR proposes developing a built-in query indexer framework for Cosmos SDK applications that leverages `collections` and `orm` schemas to index on-chain state and events into a PostgreSQL database, or another database if applications prefer.
 This indexer should be designed to be run in-process with the Cosmos SDK node with guaranteed delivery and provide a full-featured query interface for clients.

 ## Context